nnhiti/google-alert-api/README.md

 google-alert-api
 ================

-A java library allow user get, create, delete, update google alert.
+Java Google Alerts API provides you with a lightweight library especially designed to help developers create, delete and update Google alerts within their applications.

 Usage
 --